 Some ways to pay down your mortgage include:

 Bear in mind that fixed rate loans won’t let you make extra payments without penalty.
 If you do have the capacity to pay extra, consider taking out a variable loan, or a split loan with a variable component.
 You can overpay on that portion of the loan while enjoying the ultra-low interest rates on the fixed portion.

 Despite how long you’ve held your mortgage for, one piece of advice applies across the board; there’s never been a better time to pay down your loan.

-To take advantage of low interest rates, get in touch with our financial experts at Loan Studio.
+To take advantage of low interest rates, get in touch with our in-house construction finance specialists.
 They’ll help you apply for a home loan or refinance a current loan, and advise you how to structure it to meet your goals.
 Ready to buy a house and land package?
 Call Carlisle on 1300 535 416.